i-am-grub/VRxC_ELRS/README.md

 > [!TIP]
 > To connect to the backpack's web user interface, verify the backpack is setup to connect to the same network as the device used to access the web user interface,
 > or connect the device to the wireless network the backpack created.
-Open the URL http://elrs_timer.local in the device's browser to connect to the web user interface.
+Open `http://elrs_timer.local` in the device's browser to connect to the web user interface.

 ## ELRS Backpack OSD Settings

 ![OSD Settings](docs/osd_settings.png)

 > [!NOTE]
-> It is a goal of this project to eventually move all the OSD settings in this section to be pilot configurable through the ExpressLRS VRx backpack's web UI.
+> It is a goal of this project to eventually move all the OSD settings in this section to be pilot configurable through the ExpressLRS VRx backpack's web user interface.
 > The current implementation is noted to be a work around until enough progress has been completed on the VRx backpack for individual pilot configuration.

 ### Show Heat Name : CHECKBOX